vinstic-myshell/myshell-doc-en/product-manual/product-update-log/june-update-log.md

 ### 20230608

-* The bot creation tool, AutoPrompt, is now online.
+* The bot creation tool, AutoPrompt, is now available!
 It can generate bots based on your language description.
 Its effect is at least equivalent to a normal person studying Prompt for more than 20 hours!
-* If you are an advanced player, we will open up the generated prompts for everyone to further optimize based on them in next week's version.
+* If you are an advanced player, we will open up generated prompts for everyone to further optimize based on them in next week's version.
 * You can now use Shift + Enter to line break in the text input box.
 * In group chat mode, Telegram BOT can now be conversed with by replying to the BOT's message.
-* The knowledge base has quietly been updated to support URL parsing (currently only for one layer of text).
+* The knowledge base has been quietly updated to support URL parsing (currently only for one layer of text).
 Please try it out first.
 If you encounter any unsolvable scenarios, please give us feedback.
 We will gradually improve this feature.

 ### 20230607

-* Support for trial use as a guest.
-Even without logging in, you can now get 10 electricity points, further lowering the threshold for inviting new users!
+* Trial use is now available for guests, who can also receive 10 units of electricity without logging in.
+The threshold for inviting new users has been further lowered!
-* A brand new UI redesign is underway...
+* A brand new UI redesign is in progress...

 ### 20230601

-* The Bot Workshop now supports filtering for bots that have Telegram!
+* The Bot Workshop now supports filtering bots that have Telegram!
-* At the same time, the bot details page now shows the corresponding Telegram Bot name and has a link for direct access!
+* At the same time, the bot details page now shows the corresponding Telegram Bot's name and has a link for direct access!